-Water4Future Hackathon “Water and Sustainable Cities”: Now It’s the High School Students’ Turn to Launch Innovative Projects!
+Water4Future Hackathon “Water and Sustainable Cities”: Now It’s High School Students’ Turn to Launch Innovative Projects!

-Following in the footsteps of college students, high school students from around the world tackled the theme “Water and Sustainable Cities” during the 2023 Water4Future High School Hackathon, organized on March 16 and 17 by the UNESCO International Centre ICIREWARD in a hybrid format at the Cité de l’Économie et des Métiers de Demain, Montpellier.
+Following in the footsteps of college students, high school students from around the world tackled the theme “Water and Sustainable Cities” during the 2023 Water4Future High School Hackathon, organized on March 16 and 17 by the UNESCO International Center ICIREWARD in a hybrid format at the Cité de l’Économie et des Métiers de Demain, Montpellier.

 The 17 international teams from France (Montpellier, Lattes, Baillargues, Nîmes, Loches, Réunion Island), Europe (Ireland), Africa (Morocco, Senegal, Ivory Coast), the Americas (United States, Ecuador, Bolivia), and Asia (Singapore) worked simultaneously to propose technical, regulatory, and/or social solutions.

-Following the semifinals, nine teams had the opportunity to present their projects to the grand jury, which included Isabelle Parrot, Vice President for Science-Society Relations at the University of Montpellier.
+After the semifinals, nine teams had the opportunity to present their projects to the grand jury, which included Isabelle Parrot, Vice President for Science-Society Relations at the University of Montpellier.
 Five projects were awarded prizes:

 • 1st place: YEERI (Diourbel High School for Scientific Excellence, Senegal).